Drug & Alcohol Rehab, Detox & Treatment Resources

 There is no other place in the world quite like Niagara Falls, New York.
 Four of the Five Great Lakes empty into the Niagara River: Huron, Superior, Erie and Michigan.
 Niagara Falls State Park was designed in 1885 by Central Park architect and landscape designer, Frederick Law Olmstead and is the oldest state park in the country.
 Niagara Falls hosts millions of tourists every year.

 Despite the tourism and the amazing natural wonders, the Rust Belt and the town of Niagara Falls has suffered from the loss of jobs, increases in poverty and rising crime rates.
 These circumstances are exacerbated by the pandemic spreading throughout the United States: substance abuse.
 A substance use disorder is a chronic condition which can cause significant harm to the patient, if left untreated.
 Misusing narcotics or alcohol is not a moral failing, it’s a disease.

 Are you ready to begin your journey to sobriety?
 If so, you can learn the basic information necessary to start seeking treatment.
 Success in recovery isn’t about perfection.
 Success is defined in recovery as the willingness to keep trying to manage your condition.

-Finding Help in Niagara Falls
+Finding Help & Recovery in Niagara Falls, NY

 There are three main types of recovery programs: residential, partial hospitalization and outpatient care.
 These centers often practice similar approaches to helping their patients achieve wellness.
 Typically all of these programs will include detoxification, acute behavioral therapy and aftercare preparations.